UBCSailbot/raye-global-pathfinding/README.md

 # Global Pathfinding

 A pathfinding solution that will find the fastest and safest way for a sailboat to get between two locations on earth.
+When finished, this program will return a path based on the following parameters:

+- Wind angle and magnitude (Downloaded from PredictWind)
+- Current GPS position and goal coordinates
+- Land and other no-go zones
+- Waves?
+(Also PredictWind)

 ## Setup